 Anvita is a recent graduate of Ursuline Academy in Dallas, and she has lived by the school’s motto “Servium”, which translates to “I will serve.”
 This desire to serve has inspired her to pursue the medical field.

 Anvita will soon move to Houston, the healthcare capital of the world, to study at Rice University this fall.

 “One of the things I do in that club is promote more STEM opportunities for women at our school.
 We need to uncover that barrier of difficulty when it comes to math because, truly, once you find your love for math, it’s so fun,” Anvita says.

 In addition, Anvita played violin for Ursuline Jesuit Cistercian Orchestra, an orchestra made up of her classmates and students from Ursuline’s brother schools.
 She’s also a member of the Tri-M Music Honor Society.

 “I’ve been able to grow with these girls and guys for a really long time.
 So it’s really nice to do something that I love with people that I love too,” Anvita says.

 The Emotional Capacity of Medicine

-Anvita lives by Ursuline Academy’s motto “Serviam” which translates to “I will serve” in Latin.
-She has demonstrated this through playing violin in the lobby at Scottish Rite Children’s Hospital or knitting for a club at her school called Blankets for Preemies.
+When she’s not hitting the books, Anvita spends her time giving back, whether that be playing violin in the lobby at Scottish Rite Children’s Hospital or making blankets for premature babies.
 But what she describes as her most significant extracurricular is time spent serving residents at an assisted living facility.

 She first became involved at the assisted living facility when she was 10 years old.
 Her mother is a doctor, and in her younger days, Anvita would follow her mom around when caring for elderly patients.
 Over time, Anvita grew closer to the residents and started looking for her own ways to care for them.